verdaux/BookNotes/Phrases/Impressors 3.md

 - [ ] Unironically true and hilariously depressing
 - [ ] Where time could stand still if one wanted it to.
 - [ ] I have a massive reserve of hate in my body
 - [ ] Tumhe zarur koi chahato se dekhega magar woh aankhein humari kahan se layega
+- [ ] Ice dagger of truth through my heart